What is an Eye Clean Diamond? (7 Questions Answered)

 What Does Eye-Clean Mean?

 Simply put, an eye clean diamond is a diamond that shows no visible inclusions to the naked eye.
-It may however, have visible diamond inclusions under 10x magnification, depending on the clarity grade of the diamond.
+It may however, have visible diamond inclusions under 10x magnification and beyond, depending on the clarity grade of the diamond.

 Diamond Clarity